 Canadians have a strong sense of individuality, so styles of dress vary widely.
 Generally, it’s acceptable to wear whatever you would at home, but you can also take cues from those around you.
 That said, most businesses enforce a policy of “no shirt, no shoes, no service”, and any kind of public nudity is illegal.

 Canadian cuisine is difficult to summarize because its influences come from so many different cultures.
-As you move across the country, the regional specialities are as diverse as the landscape: BC salmon, Alberta beef, berry pie in the prairies, Quebec poutine, Montreal smoked meat, Nova Scotia lobster, PEI potatoes, and of course, bacon, butter tarts and maple syrup can be found throughout the country.
+As you move across the country, the regional specialties are as diverse as the landscape: BC salmon, Alberta beef, berry pie in the prairies, Quebec poutine, Montreal smoked meat, Nova Scotia lobster, PEI potatoes, and of course, bacon, butter tarts, and maple syrup can be found throughout the country.

 Dining in Canada ranges the full spectrum between formal and informal.
 Table manners are relatively relaxed overall, but it’s a good idea to keep a few basic rules in mind, such as not resting your elbows on the table, waiting for others to be served before beginning to eat, and placing your napkin in your lap during the meal.